nebula-orchestrator/nebula/README.md

 8. create either an external LB\ELB to route traffic between the worker servers or route53\DNS LB between the servers.
 9. create the app using the nebula API using the same APP_name as the one you passed to the worker-manager

+**configuring**

+configuring can be done either via envvars or via replacing the attached conf.json to one with your own variables, more info about possible config variables can be found at [docker-hub](https://github.com/naorlivne/nebula/blob/master/docs/config.md/

 **Repo folder structure**

 * api-manager - the api endpoint through which Nebula is controlled, includes api-manager Dockerfile & entire code structure